varung-optimus/angular-exercises/README.md

 # Angular Exercises
+## Below configuration is application for each exercise folder

 ### Install Dependencies

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+I have preconfigured `npm` to automatically run `bower` so we can simply do:

 ```
 npm install